U.S. To Settle Indian Trust Lawsuit

 ARI SHAPIRO: Elouise Cobell is a warrior in the Blackfeet tribe.
 For 14 years she has been lead plaintiff in this lawsuit, and now it's coming to an end.

-Ms. ELOUISE COBELL (Blackfeet Tribe Leader): You almost want to say, like Forrest Gump has said, well, I think I'll go home now.
+ELOUISE COBELL: You almost want to say, like Forrest Gump has said, well, I think I'll go home now.

 SHAPIRO: On ALL THINGS CONSIDERED last night, Cobell described her thinking when she first filed the lawsuit.